UrsulaClaudia/ursulaclaudia/README.md

 <br><br>
 👩‍🎓 I am from National University of San Marcos taking a systems engineering.
 <br>
-👩‍💻 I have a huge interest in UI design as well coding!
+👩‍💻 I have a huge interest in cibersecurity as well coding!

 Skills:
 <br>